oci-playground/freebsd-podman-testing/README.md

 # Podman testing on FreeBSD

 ## What is this project?
 The FreeBSD OCI Runtime Extension Working Group is running a time-boxed testing program for its experimental implementation of Podman on FreeBSD.
-We are looking for feedback from experienced Podman/Docker users that will help us understand user needs as we bring container support to FreeBSD through the OCI Runtime Extension.
+We are looking for feedback from **experienced** Podman/Docker users that will help us understand user needs as we bring container support to FreeBSD through the OCI Runtime Extension.

-## What is Podman on FreeBSD?
+## What is Podman
-Simply put:
-alias docker=podman.

-Podman (Pod Manager) is a fully featured container engine that is a simple daemonless tool.
-Podman provides a Docker-CLI comparable command line that eases the transition from other container engines and allows the management of pods, containers and images.
+Podman (Pod Manager) is a fully featured Open Container Initiative (OCI) compliant container engine that is a simple daemonless tool.
+Podman provides a Docker-CLI compatible command line and building tool that eases the transition from other container engines and allows the management of pods, containers and images.

-It’s a FreeBSD port of the https://github.com/containers stack.
-Install sysutils/podman-suite from FreeBSD Ports/Packages.
+If your background is from docker, you won't find much difference with Podman from the user perspective.

+More information on the official [Podman website](https://podman.io/) and [Documentation](https://podman.io/docs)

+## Podman on FreeBSD

+Podman has been ported to FreeBSD to provide an OCI container stack.
+The installation of Podman has been documented in the [official Podman Installation Instructions](https://podman.io/docs/installation#installing-on-freebsd-140), however is as easy as installing sysutils/podman from the Ports/Pakages.

+We recommend however to install the sysutils/podman-suite from FreeBSD Ports/Packages, as it has also the [buildah](https://buildah.io/) tool that is a tool that facilitates building OCI container images.

+Below some specifics regarding the FreeBSD ports.

 ### Maturity
-Suitable for testing and evaluation.
+Although considered is experimental, it is suitable for testing and evaluation.

-### CLI
-Podman provides a CLI which is a drop-in replacement for docker.

 ### Storage
-Container storage using the zfs and vfs storage drivers.
-ZFS is strongly preferred since its use of snapshots and clones makes it more efficient than vfs.
+Compared to the linux counterpart, that defaults on overlay, Podman on FreeBSD is using the zfs and vfs storage drivers.
+ZFS is strongly recommended since its use of snapshots and clones makes it more efficient than vfs.

 ### Networking
-Supports docker-style networking using a port of https://github.com/containernetworking/plugins.
+Podman supports docker-style networking using a port of some [CNI network plugins](https://github.com/containernetworking/plugins).
+If you are not familiar, we recommend to read the [Basic Networking Guide for Podman](https://github.com/containers/podman/blob/main/docs/tutorials/basic_networking.md).

+Also, to avoid performance problems in a [known bug](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=273046), we recommend you to disable the LRO functionality on the interface (using the -lro option).
+More information on this [blog post](https://www.tara.sh/posts/2023/2023-09-07_freebsd_linux_podman_and_lro/).

 ### Container Images
 Container images use the same formats and infrastructure as containerd and can be shared between the two implementations.
 Podman uses Buildah internally to create container images.
 Both tools share image (not container) storage, hence each can use or manipulate images (but not containers) created by the other.

+There are still no official OCI images for FreeBSD.
+Some pre-made FreeBSD minimal installation base images are available on [quay.io/dougrabson/freebsd-minimal](quay.io/dougrabson/freebsd-minimal) and are generated through [github.com/dfr/freebsd-images](github.com/dfr/freebsd-images).
+We encourage testers to provide feedback and/or contributions to the above scripts.

+A simple *Dockerfile* usage under FreeBSD is available [on GitLab here](https://gitlab.com/-/snippets/3738513)

+The FreeBSD OCI Runtime Extension Working Group is working on more official images once Podman reach a more mature level after this testing timebox.

+## Runtime

+Podman uses ocijail under the hood to run the container on FreeBSD (Podman uses crun under Linux), mostly so support for podman and buildah can be developed without hassling people all the time.
+When we start working on an OCI platform specification for FreeBSD, I expect both ocijail and runj runtimes to be usable.

 ## Who can get involved?
 We welcome anyone to try Podman on FreeBSD.
 You will need to be comfortable using experimental software and be able to supply your own infrastructure.

 You will need:
 - One server with FreeBSD-13.1 or later installed.
-(For more information on minimum requirements for podman on FreeBSD, see [https://www.freshports.org/sysutils/podman/](https://www.freshports.org/sysutils/podman/).)
+We recommend however to keep with the latest official stable release to be able to report bugs on the latest codebase.
+For more information on minimum requirements for podman on FreeBSD, see [https://www.freshports.org/sysutils/podman/](https://www.freshports.org/sysutils/podman/).
 - Storage running ZFS
 - Familiarity with Docker or Podman